How the coronavirus made it nearly impossible to renounce U.S. citizenship

 Citizens abroad were long often able to ignore these laws if they did not have significant U.S. connections.

-But in 2010, hoping to curtail tax evasion, the United States passed a law called the Foreign Account Tax Compliance Act (FATCA) that required all non-U.S. financial institutions to search their records for U.S. citizens and permanent residents, and report them.
+But in 2010, hoping to curtail tax evasion, the United States passed a law called the Foreign Account Tax Compliance Act that required all non-U.S. financial institutions to search their records for U.S. citizens and permanent residents, and report them.

 Although the majority of U.S. citizens who live abroad do not owe any U.S. taxes, coming into compliance with U.S. laws can be confusing and costly.
 As can renouncing citizenship: In 2014, the fee for renouncement rose 422 percent, to $2,350.